 With the eye pointing straight, the electrodes have the same electric potential, so any signal isn't recorded.
 Moving eyes leads to an electric potential difference between both eyes: the electrode facing the rotation side is positive relative to the other electrode.

 Electrooculography has both advantages and disadvantages compared to other eyes position detection systems: the main advantage is the ability of this method to sense eye movement in all scenarios: with or without light and in every environment with the lowest interference.

 The EyesDrive system was developed with ALS and other movement diseases in mind: it permits, after various signal elaboration processes, eyes movement mapping and makes it understandable to a computer.
-The EyesDrive heart is his frontend: it transmits the acquired EOG signal via a Bluetooth interface to any connected compatible device.
+The EyesDrive heart is its frontend: it transmits the acquired EOG signal via a Bluetooth interface to any connected compatible device.
 Its distinctive and easy to implement protocol permits to implement EyesDrive assistive technology theoretically to any device possible.